arendst/Tasmota/README.md

 - Added Alexa support for shutters through HUE Dimmer functionality.
 Not perfect but ok.

 Changelog:
+1.14 2019-10-01
+- added the long awaiting functionality for detailed position calibration of the Shutter

 1.13 2019-09-29
 - ensure deepsleep is at least MIN_DEEPSLEEP_TIME (default 5sec) to avoid infinite sleep